12 Unbelievably Easy Ways To Scale Your Business

 While too many steps can be a bad thing you also need to make sure you are careful of having…

-Not enough steps: Have you ever walked into a random store for the first time and bought a product you had never heard of for $3,000?
+Have you ever walked into a random store for the first time and bought a product you had never heard of for $3,000?
 I’m not sure about you, but I’ve never done that.

 You need to have a tripwire, or a low dollar product that gives people the option to make a low-risk choice and test your company out.
-Once they buy from you, if they like what they’ve bought, they’ll be more likely to use that credit card again and buy your more expensive products.
+Once they buy from you, if they like what they’ve bought, they’ll be more likely to use that credit card again and again to buy your more expensive products.

 Sometimes people would want to buy cheaper products that weren’t offered in the original funnel that they opted in to.
 Other times, people were confused by the different courses and it was unclear which courses were free and which ones were paid.